Glossary

 API (Application Programming Interface) A set of protocols and tools for building software applications.
 TimeTiles provides a REST API for programmatic access to data import, query, and export functionality.

 Audit Log A system that records user and admin actions for accountability and debugging.
-TimeTiles tracks 20 action types across 5 domains: account, admin, data, system, and import.
+TimeTiles tracks 20 action types across 5 domains: account, admin, data, system, and ingest.

 C